ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### Keystroke in Active Window

-First of all it will be useful to investigate AutoIt provided ways for keyboard strokes simulation.
-The most appropriate way is a [`Send`](https://www.autoitscript.com/autoit3/docs/functions/Send.htm) function according to the list of [available options](https://www.autoitscript.com/autoit3/docs/functions.htm).
+First of all it will be useful to investigate the ways that are provided by AutoIt for key press simulation.
+The most straightforward way of simulation is the [`Send`](https://www.autoitscript.com/autoit3/docs/functions/Send.htm) function.
+You can find it into the list of [available functions](https://www.autoitscript.com/autoit3/docs/functions.htm).

-Our test application will press the "a" key in the already opened Notepad window.
-This is an algorithm of the application work:
+Our test script presses the "a" key in the already opened window of Notepad application.
+This is an algorithm how the script works:

 1. Find an opened Notepad window.
 2. Switch to the Notepad window.
-3. Simulate "a" key pressing.
+3. Simulate the "a" key pressing.

-The Notepad window can be found with the [`WinGetHandle`](https://www.autoitscript.com/autoit3/docs/functions/WinGetHandle.htm) function.
-The first parameter of the function can be window title, window handle or window class.
-We will specify the window class as a more reliable option.
-These are steps to discover class of the Notepad window:
+Script can found the Notepad window with the [`WinGetHandle`](https://www.autoitscript.com/autoit3/docs/functions/WinGetHandle.htm) function.
+The first parameter of the function can be one of several possibilities: title of window, handle of window or class of window.
+We will specify the class of Notepad window as more reliable option.
+These are steps to discover a class of the Notepad window:

 1. Open the `C:\Program Files (X86)\AutoIt3\Au3Info.exe` application.
-Your AutoIt installation path can be different.
+Installation path of AutoIt can be different in your case.
-2. Drag-and-drop "Finder Tool" to the Notepad window.
+2. Drag-and-drop the sight of "Finder Tool" to the Notepad window.
 3. You will get result like this:

 ![AutoIt3 Info Tool](au3info.png)

-The information that we are looking for is specified in the "Class" field of the "Basic Window Info" block.
-The value of the window class is "Notepad".
+Information, that we are looking for, is specified in the "Class" field of the "Basic Window Info" block.
+Class of the Notepad window equals to "Notepad".

-This is a [`Send.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/Send.au3) script that implements key pressing algorithm:
+This is a [`Send.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/Send.au3) script that implements described key pressing algorithm with `Send` function:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:Notepad]")
 WinActivate($hWnd)
 Send("a")
 ```
-Here we get window handle of the Notepad window with the `WinGetHandle` function.
-Next step is switching to the window with the `WinActivate` function.
+Here we get a window handle of the Notepad window via the `WinGetHandle` function.
+Next step is to switch to the window with the `WinActivate` function.
 And last step is to simulate the "a" key press.
-You can just put this code into the file with `Send.au3` name and launch it by double clicking.
+You can just put this code snippet into the file with `Send.au3` name and launch it by double click.

 ### AutoIt Send Function Internals

-Actually the `Send` AutoIt function uses one of the WinAPI subroutines or functions.
-It will be useful to discover which one of the possible WinAPI functions have been used.
-API Monitor is a suitable tool for hooking API calls that are made by an application.
-We will rely on it in our research.
+Actually the `Send` function uses one of the WinAPI subroutines or functions.
+We can discover exact WinAPI function that is used.
+API Monitor is a suitable tool to hook WinAPI calls that are performed by a script.
+We will rely on this tool in our investigation.

-These are steps to monitor WinAPI calls of the `Send.au3` script:
+These are steps to monitor WinAPI calls that are performed by the `Send.au3` script:

 1. Launch the API Monitor 32-bit application.
-2. Find *Ctrl+F* and select the "Keyboard an Mouse Input" item in the "API Filter" child window.
+2. Find by the *Ctrl+F* hotkey and select the "Keyboard and Mouse Input" item of the "API Filter" sub-window.
-3. Press *Ctrl+M* to open the "Monitor New Process" dialog.
+3. Press *Ctrl+M* hotkey to open the "Monitor New Process" dialog.
 4. Specify `C:\Program Files (x86)\AutoIt3\AutoIt3.exe` application in the "Process" field and click "OK" button.
 5. Specify the `Send.au3` script in the opened "Run Script" dialog.
 The script will be launched after this action.
-6. Find *Ctrl+F* the 'a' text (with single quotes) in the "Summary" child window of the API Monitor application.
+6. Find the 'a' text (with single quotes) in the "Summary" sub-window of the API Monitor application.

 You will get a result similar to this:

 ![API Monitor Application](api-monitor.png)

-`VkKeyScanW` is a function that explicitly gets the "a" character as parameter.
-But it does not perform the keystroke simulation according to WinAPI documentation.
-Actually, `VkKeyScanW` and called next `MapVirtualKeyW` functions are used to prepare input parameters for the [`SendInput`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) WinAPI function. `SendInput` performs actual work of keystroke simulation.
+`VkKeyScanW` is a function that explicitly receives the "a" character as a parameter.
+But it does not perform the key press simulation according to WinAPI documentation.
+Actually, `VkKeyScanW` and further `MapVirtualKeyW` function are used to prepare input parameters for the [`SendInput`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) WinAPI function. `SendInput` performs actual work of the key press simulation.

-Now we can try to implement our algorithm of pressing "a" key in the Notepad window through a direct interaction with WinAPI functions.
-The most important thing now is the way to keystrokes simulation.
+Now we can try to implement the script, that presses "a" key in the Notepad window, through a direct interaction with WinAPI functions.
+The most important thing for the script is the way to simulate a key press.
 Thus, usage of high-level `WinGetHandle` and `WinActivate` AutoIt function will be kept.

-This is a [`SendInput.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/SendInput.au3) script that implements the algorithm through WinAPI interaction:
+This is a [`SendInput.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/SendInput.au3) script that performs key press simulation through an interaction with WinAPI functions:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:Notepad]")
 WinActivate($hWnd)